gsouton/pacman-/README.md

 # pacman

-Scratch implementation of pacman in C++.
+Implementation from scratch of pacman in C++.